Omaha Air Bombardment - Part I: Planning a Tactical Mission for Strategic Bombers

 With the framework of the air bombardment plan established, it was time for the Eighth Air Force to figure how to fly the missions.
 As a command built and honed to execute the strategic bombing campaign, it needed to learn some new skills, and needed to learn them quickly.

-One challenge was to launch the more than 1,300 bombers of the Eighth Air Force and assemble them into squadrons and groups . . . and do it at night.
+One challenge was how to launch the more than 1,300 bombers of the Eighth Air Force and assemble them into squadrons and groups . . . and do it at night.
 They needed to do this at the same time the RAF and the Ninth Air Force were similarly assembling their strike groups.
 The skies of England would be very crowded.
 This would be one of the most challenging tasks in an invasion that faced many difficult challenges.
 To address this problem, the Eighth Air Force developed an intricate combination of searchlight beacons, radio beacons, colored recognition flares and a host of other techniques.
 Most of these were not new, but they were new for the Eighth and they would have to master them in a very short time, on an unprecedented scale and get it right on the first operation.

 On the first of May 1944, the Eighth Air Force conducted a rehearsal of these procedures as part of an actual mission, involving 189 bombers from each of the three bombardment divisions.
 The rehearsal proved the procedures were a workable solution.
 Another objective of this test was to compare the effectiveness of different squadron sizes, with six and nine aircraft formations under consideration.
-The resulting decision was to adopt a six-aircraft formation (two elements of three aircraft, each in a Vee formation).[16]
+The resulting decision was to adopt a six-aircraft squadron (two elements of three aircraft, each in a Vee formation).[16]
 The standard squadron formation in the Eighth Air Force at the time was twelve aircraft in four elements of three, so the D-Day formations would be half the normal size, apparently for ease of control and maneuverability under limited visibility.
 Despite the reduction in size, the squadron formation width remained the standard 390 feet, dictated by the 110-foot wingspan of the B-24.

 Another change involved the ‘box’.
-Eighth Air Force bomber formation doctrine evolved during the war with twelve different formations used at one time or another.
+Eighth Air Force bomber formation doctrine evolved during the war, with twelve different formations used at one time or another.
 In 1944, a typical bombardment group flew in a formation made up of three squadrons (each of 12 aircraft).
 One squadron flew in the lead position, a second flew in the high position (and offset to the left) and the last flew in the low position (offset to the right), and the entire formation was considered the box.
 If flown properly, it provided a compact group with maximum fields of fire for the bombers’ massed .50 caliber machine guns.
 It was considered the best defense against German interceptors.
 The bombers would fly in this formation until shortly before the final bomb run, when the squadrons would fan out and attack one squadron at a time, in sequence.
 Each squadron would release their bombs when the lead aircraft’s bombardier released his load.

 But on D-Day, the 2nd Bombardment Division would not fly in the standard box formation.
 Part of the reason for this was that German fighters were not expected to be out in force above the English Channel, and a strong force of Allied fighters would be flying cover.
 As noted above, the new squadron formation included half the number of bombers, with the three-squadron group similarly halved in number of aircraft.
 Two compensate for this, two groups were allotted to each target, ensuring the same bomb delivery as the standard group formation would have provided.

 Yet another challenge was the question of H-Hour.
-The precise time had not yet been established, but it was clear it would be early in the morning, which was hardly an optimal time for heavy bombers trained for strategic missions.
+The precise time had not yet been established, but it was clear it would be early in the morning, which was hardly an optimal time for heavy day bombers trained for strategic missions.
 The US Eighth and Ninth Air Forces and the RAF’s 2nd Tactical Air Force participated in Exercise Batseye designed to explore visibility issues during very early morning hours.
 The results of these missions were one of many factors that contributed to the eventual selection of H-Hour.
 [17]

 There is an interesting ‘what if’ here.
 The original date for the invasion was 5 June, before the weather caused a 24-hour delay.
 H-Hour at Omaha for 5 June was a half hour earlier than on June 6: 0600 hours, or just two minutes after sunrise.
 That would require the air bombardment to start at 0530 hours, which was just 14 minutes after first light.
 It’s interesting to speculate how well the heavy bombers would have been able to pick out their aimpoints in the faint light of the early dawn, but apparently the earlier experiments had satisfied the planers and commanders that the conditions would be acceptable.

-“In spite of these demands – and the weather – some training was carried out, although it fell far short of the minimum desirable for such a drastic change in employment.”
+“In spite of these demands–and the weather–some training was carried out, although it fell far short of the minimum desirable for such a drastic change in employment.”
 [18]

 Nevertheless, it would have to do.